 Expenditure per person is employed as a proxy for efficiency.
 All else being equal, lower expenditure per person represents greater efficiency.
-However, efficiency data are difficult to interpret.
+However, efficiency data should be interpreted with caution.
 For example:

 - high or increasing expenditure per person may reflect deteriorating efficiency.
 Alternatively, it may reflect changes in aspects of the service (such as improved response), increased resourcing for fire prevention or community preparedness, or the characteristics of fire events (such as more challenging fires) - low or declining expenditure per person may reflect improving efficiency.
 Alternatively, it may reflect lower quality responses or less challenging fires.